-ES2: Development proposals that encroach within 12m of the bank top of the Rib, Beane and Quin will not be supported in order to maintain their contribution to the landscape, wildlife and biodiversity in the BCA.
+ES2: Development proposals that encroach within 12m of the bank tops of the Rivers Rib, Beane and Quin will not be supported, unless the benefits from the development clearly outweigh any harm to the contribution of the river courses to the landscape, wildlife and biodiversity of the BCA.
 Development that abuts the rivers will be expected to observe this minimum distance, to manage this zone as complimentary habitat and to take opportunities to restore the aquatic environment where it has been damaged.

-The Environment Agency investigations as part if its work on the Thames River Basin Management plan showed that in 2015 the status of the River Rib was Moderate Ecological Status and that of the Beane and Quin were poor.
+The Environment Agency investigations as part if its work on the Thames River Basin Management Plan showed that in 2015 the status of the River Rib was Moderate Ecological Status and that of the Beane and Quin were poor.
 The intention of this policy is to prevent further deterioration.
 These internationally important chalk streams provide important corridors for biodiversity and support flora and fauna important to the landscape of the area.

-ES3: Green energy generation initiatives such as wind turbines, solar, anaerobic digestion, biomass, ground & air source heat pumps and hydro will be supported in order to make an important contribution to combatting climate change and the sustainable treatment of waste.
-Support will be subject to the assessment of the impact upon:
+ES3: Green energy generation initiatives such as wind turbines, solar, anaerobic digestion, biomass, ground & air source heat pumps and hydro will be supported in order to make an important contribution to combatting climate change and the sustainable treatment of waste, where an assessment demonstrates that the benefits of the proposal outweigh any harmful impact on:

-- (a) environmental and historic assets; - (b) visual amenity and landscape character; - (c) local transport networks; - (d) the amenity of neighbouring residents and sensitive uses; - (e) air quality and human health; - (f) the preservation of long-distance views from public rights of way;
+- (a) environmental and historic assets;

+- (b) visual amenity and landscape character;

+- (c) local transport networks;

+- (d) the amenity of neighbouring residents and sensitive uses;

+- (e) air quality and human health;

+- (f) the preservation of long-distance views from public rights of way;

+- (g) high quality agricultural land.